Mount a flat panel TV yourself and save hundreds of dollars with these easy-to-follow instructions for low profile, tilting and full-motion mounts.

 Mounting a flat panel TV on the wall is one of those jobs where a little know-how can save you a lot of money.
 Professional installation costs anywhere from $150 to $350—plus the cost of the mount itself.
 But if you can handle some precise measuring and drive a few screws, you can do a first-class job yourself in about an hour.
-We’ll show you how.
+We’ll show you how to wall mount a TV.
 Plus, we’ll sift through the confusing variety of mounts and help you choose the version that’s best for your situation.

 Dozens of models, three styles